Dear Prospective Participant,

 We have created the NextGenDonors Retreat for 21-40 year olds seeking a peer learning experience and ongoing network.
 This will be a meaningful learning and growth opportunity for people at all stages in their philanthropic journey from next gen donors who are or will be stepping into roles in their family philanthropy and donors who are earners themselves and want to clarify their philanthropic identity and direction.

 The Retreat will be a fusion of experiential learning and purposeful skill building, all keenly designed for next gen donors to align their values with their giving and consider how they want to allocate their time and talent to make an impact.
-We will gather for an evening and a following day of interactive exercises, peer discussion and the development of philanthropic action plans.
+We will gather for a day of interactive exercises, peer discussion and the development of philanthropic action plans.

 Additionally, the experience goes beyond the Retreat itself, and includes access to curated educational experiences about giving and related issues concerning network members.
 Our aim is to help expand and strengthen next gen donors’ peer connections and inspire participants to take next steps in their own giving, individually and/or collectively.